grompe/BTWTweak/patcher/readme.txt

 - Changed achievements around a bit to be technically possible in BTW.
   Ideally they need an overhaul but that's some future task.

+- Made it so that sneaking would prevent falling from a rope.

 v0.9i

 - Restored the ability of Glass Block to contain piston packing.